LivelyCarpet87-v2/INFOSec/Hash_BruteForcing_Tutorial.md

 # Further Readings:

+At this point, you are ready to go here to crack some hashes: https://github.com/LivelyCarpet87-v2/INFOSec/blob/master/hashcracking_exercises.md#easy-should-be-solvable-using-the-tutorial-alone

 ## Hashcat Masking Attack Explained: https://hashcat.net/wiki/doku.php?id=mask_attack

 This gives you the ability to try passwords you know parts of.
 For example, a command 'hashcat 6c7959be667ddd7affb04aa10c7d042447fc1c998cbce0ad5b24ec50a4f069ef -a 3 Jenny?l?l?l?l?lcat -m 17400' will try all passwords from "Jenny00000cat" to "Jenny99999cat".
 See more by following the link.